 Steve McQueen nicknamed as The King of Cool due to his famous role in The Great Escape, is perhaps the most well-known victim of mesothelioma.
 He was also one of the highest-paid actors in the U.S. during the 1970s, having starred in numerous popular movies such as The Magnificent Seven, Sand Pebbles and Wanted: Dead or Alive.
 One of McQueen's most iconic movie scenes is undoubtedly the car chase in Bullitt.

 Steve McQueen had also served in the U.S. Marine Corps for three years, between 1947 and 1950, when he was honorably discharged.
 His first exposure to asbestos occurred while the actor was removing asbestos-containing insulation from a ship at the Washington D.C.
 Naval Yard.
-Additionally, the flame-retardant suits McQueen would wear while enjoying his hobby, car racing might have significantly contributed to the development of pleural mesothelioma as well since asbestos was commonly used for this equipment due to its fireproofing properties.
+Additionally, the flame-retardant suits McQueen would wear while enjoying his hobby, car racing might have also contributed to the development of pleural mesothelioma as well.

 Terry McCann won three consecutive AAU National Championships, as well as the Gold Medal in the bantamweight division of freestyle wrestling at the Summer Olympics in Rome, in 1960.
 He had an outstanding career in wrestling, having been first nominated to participate in the Olympics in 1956.
 However, McCann refused the opportunity, as he was bound to complete his education.
 Terry McCann was also an accomplished wrestling coach and a surfer.

 Jazz pioneer Joe Sample is renowned for his unique and eclectic style of music, a fusion of bebop, blues, soul, and funk.
-He was a keyboard player, composer, and pianist, as well as one of the founding members of the Jazz Crusaders, a band which changed its name to The Crusaders in 1971.
-Over the course of his successful musical career, Sample has collaborated with numerous famous performers and groups, including Eric Clapton, B. B. King, the Supremes and George Benson.
-His career as a solo artist was also impressive.
+He was a keyboard player, composer, and pianist, as well as one of the founding members of the Jazz Crusaders, a band that changed its name to The Crusaders in 1971.
+Over the course of his successful musical career, Sample has collaborated with numerous famous performers and groups, including Eric Clapton, B. B. King, the Supremes, and George Benson.
 One of the most well-known songs Joe Sample wrote is One Day I'll Fly Away, which was covered by Nicole Kidman in the 2001 film Moulin Rouge.